 Bariatric surgery is a life-long commitment.
 For the initial year after your surgery, your surgeon will arrange periodic tests, as needed, for anemia (low red blood cell count) and Vitamin B12, folate and iron levels.
 It is extremely important that you see a bariatric surgeon annually for the rest of your life.
-If you are new to the area or your surgeon leaves the area, call Jeanne Ferber, Bariatric Surgery Program Coordinator, at 301-754-7878, to be referred to a Holy Cross Hospital bariatric surgeon.
+If you are new to the area or your surgeon leaves the area, call Jeanne Ferber, Bariatric Surgery Program Coordinator, at 301-754-7878, to be referred to a bariatric surgeon.

 Immediately after bariatric surgery, you should be able to walk moderate amounts.
 In the first six weeks after laparoscopic surgery (up to 12 weeks after "open" surgery), do not lift more than 10 pounds.
 After that initial recovery period, you can begin more strenuous exercise after being cleared by your surgeon.
 This can range from normal exercise programs at the local gym to programs modified to meet your individual needs.

-Holy Cross Hospital offers a self-paced "Movement, Stretch and Strength" class to pre- and post-bariatric surgery patients.
+Holy Cross Health offers a self-paced "Movement, Stretch and Strength" class to pre- and post-bariatric surgery patients.
 The class helps to increase lung capacity, flexibility and strength.
 It helps patients get in shape for surgery and successfully move beyond surgery.
 Your physician must provide permission for you to participate in this class.